Janssen CarePath provides a range of injection support resources that may assist you and your patients

 Your patients can watch these step-by-step injection demonstration videos to be reminded how to take their STELARA® medication.

 Click here for STELARA® injection demonstration video for your active psoriatic arthritis or moderate to severe plaque psoriasis patients

 Click here for STELARA® injection training overview video for your moderately to severely active Crohn’s disease patients

 A Nurse is Just a Phone Call Away

 Even after you’ve trained your patients to give themselves an injection of STELARA®, they may still have questions.
 Janssen Nurse Support* can help answer their questions about giving themselves an injection at home, preparing their injection site prior to self-injecting, and properly disposing of their used syringe.

-At all other times, a nurse will return their call in about 15 minutes.
+At all other times, a nurse will typically return their call in 15 minutes.

 STELARA® (ustekinumab) is indicated for the treatment of adult patients with active psoriatic arthritis.
 STELARA® can be used alone or in combination with methotrexate (MTX).